Should We Wed Them?

 Should We Wed Them?
 (French: Faut-il les marier ?) is a 1932 French comedy film directed by Pierre Billon and Carl Lamac and starring Anny Ondra, Lucien Baroux and Marcelle Praince.
 The film's sets were designed by the art directors Otto Erdmann and Hans Sohnle.
 It is the French-language version of the Austrian film The Cruel Mistress.

-Synopsis
+Plot

 Professor Bock is in the process of inaugurating a new museum, the anonymous donation for which actually came from his sister in law, a former tight rope walker, who he dislikes.